prokube/kubeflow-examples/serving/minimal-example-shadow-deployment/README.md

 ## Structure

-To be able to use the shadow deployment, the `InferenceService` needs to store the request and response of each request.
-To do this, the **minimal-transformer** example contains a PredictionDBHandler that stores the request and response body with some metadata in a Postgres database.
+To be able to analyze the results of the shadow deployment (i.e. compare the results of your "original" model with the results of the "shadow" model), you need to store the request and response of each inference request for both, the original and the shadow model.
+For this purpose, this example uses custom kserve transformer (**minimal-transformer**), that stores the request and response in a Postgres database.
+For your own shadown deployment, you can uses this transformer as a template and modify it or write your own.

-The **minimal-predictor** is a small example custom predictor that multiplies the input values with some factor that is defined in an environment variable.
-This is especially useful for testing purposes since you don't have to build a new image if you'd like to change the predictor output.
+The **minimal-predictor** used in this example is a small custom predictor that multiplies the input values with some factor that is defined in an environment variable.
+This is especially useful for testing purposes of the shadown deployment mechanism, since you don't have to build a new image if you'd like to change the predictor output.

-We used CrunchyLabs postgres-operator to deploy a postgres cluster in the namespace where you have deployed both inference services.
-If you have the operator deployed in your cluster, you can use the **postsgres-cluster.yml** to deploy your database.
+We used CrunchyLabs postgres-operator to deploy a postgres cluster in the same namespace as the inference services.
+If you have the operator deployed in your cluster, you can use the **postsgres-cluster.yml** to deploy the same database.

 [!Warning]
 Make sure to create all required tables before you deploy the inference service.
 The